agisilaos/agisilaos.github.io/_posts/2018-06-07-Using Bear as my main writing app and how it fits into my day to day.md

 ### Stand-ups & long messages in Slack

 Every Monday at Iris Health, we have our Weekly Stand-Up.
 Team members share what we worked on last week, what we’re planning to tackle the week ahead and if there’s anything (or one) blocking us from achieving our goals.
-I create my list for the standup so I don’t have to worry about sending the message early and before I’m done with it.
+I create my list for the standup so I don’t have to worry about sending the message early and before I finish sharing all of my thoughts there.
 Since Bear is using markdown, I just export the note to `.md` and pass the info to our slack channel.

 One crucial thing about distributed teams is communication.
 So when it comes to sharing an idea with the team or a possible solution to an engineering problem we’re currently working on, I use bear to compose a message with my thoughts.
 I take my time to make sure the message has all the info that’s needed and from there I share it – helping me keep the message as clear as possible without the worry that it gets sent early.
 As someone who is not a native English speaker, this helps a ton and in the end, actually helps improve my writing and english communication skills.